OKRs Examples and Objective Setting

 How to Set OKRs for Developers

-When setting OKRs for your engineering teams, the process should consider different opinions, be clear and transparent to everyone involved, and be tracked over time.
+When setting OKRs for your development team, the process should consider different opinions, be clear and transparent to everyone involved, and be tracked over time.
 Here is a breakdown of what steps to check on your list of setting engineering OKRs:

 1. Understand Broader Organizational Goals